rb80/oracle-hospitality-integration-platform-bootcamp/implementation-use-cases.md

-Converts Primary Account Number (PAN) into Token issued by Payment Service Providers This is required to updated Window 1 payment method which belongs to guest Take any test Credit Card numbers and insert into the payload within the tag `pan`
+Converts Primary Account Number (PAN) into Token issued by Payment Service Providers This is required to updated Window 1 payment method which belongs to guest Take any test Credit Card numbers and insert into the payload within the tag `pan` Kindly note that this environment is linked to a PSP simulator and therefore every PAN number conversion will respond with different Token numbers for same PAN number.

 ## 16-Modify Reservation to Insert Credit Card Token as Payment Method on Window 1
 Update existing Payment Method using this API.
 Make sure you update the tags